cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ### **Stage 6:** Refactoring for DRY Configuration

+As developers navigate the complexities of managing multiple environments, root modules, and accounts or organizations, the focus shifts from merely defining infrastructure as code to the overarching challenge of maintaining these expansive configurations efficiently.

 1. Now, with many environments, many root modules, and many accounts or organizations, the problem is not how we define the infrastructure as code, it's how do we maintain all this configuration?!
-2. Symlinks are used to link common files, or other similar techniques.
+2. In an effort to manage repetitive configurations, developers resort to using symlinks or other methods to link common files across projects, seeking to reduce redundancy.
-3. Code Generation is adopted to overcome perceived limitations of Terraform (when, in fact it's a flaw in the architecture of the project).
+3. Code Generation is adopted to overcome *perceived* limitations of Terraform (when, in fact it's often a flaw in the architecture of the project).

 :::warning New Problems
 1. Every time a new application is developed, the knee-jerk reaction is to write more root modules, each one bespoke to the need.
 Sure, each one reuses child modules, but why write a new root module for every application?